 Median Usual Weekly Real Earnings, pre- and post-Covid

-Comparing weekly earnings before and after the Covid pandemic, attempting to remove the effect of the pandemic.
+Comparing weekly earnings before and after the Covid pandemic, attempting to remove its effect.

 The Bureau of Labor Statistics, part of the United States Department of Labor, produces data about employment and prices.
 Together, this data can tell us about the real, that is, inflation-adjusted situation of workers.